2025 Kia EV6: EPA Range & NHTSA Safety Rating

-Among mid-range SUVs, the 2025 Kia EV6 grades at D for fuel cost.
+In its segment, the 2025 Kia EV6 scores well across safety, fuel cost, and reliability.
 NHTSA has no recall campaigns on file for this vehicle.

 - Starting MSRP